 NordPass Business is an intuitive and secure password management solution designed to meet the ever-increasing security needs of the modern day business.
-Built with the user in mind, NordPass Business offers advanced encryption for vault protection along with a user-friendly interface, which facilitates quick user adoption regardless of IT expertise.
+Built with the user in mind, NordPass Business offers security for mobile phones and devices, advanced encryption for vault protection along with a user-friendly interface, which facilitates quick user adoption regardless of IT expertise.

 With NordPass Business, organizations can easily set company-wide password policies, check their password strength, and check whether any of the company’s email or domains have been affected by a data breach.

-To ensure the use of strong passwords across the company, NordPass Business comes with the built-in Password Generator that can come up with unique and strong passwords for you with just a few clicks.
+To ensure the use of strong passwords across the company, NordPass Business comes with a built-in Password Generator, which creates unique and strong passwords for you with just a few clicks.

 The NordPass Business app is available for Windows, macOS, Linux, Android, and iOS devices, which means that all the company’s passwords can be accessed securely and conveniently on virtually any device, even when the user is offline.

 Subscribe to NordPass news